Security Guard Services: Finding a Good Fit for Your Jewelry Business

 - Baton training

 Having an armed guard who possesses additional skills like these may cost extra but, considering the severity of crimes in the jewelry industry, they are well worth the investment.
-As the Jewelers Security Alliance has noted, bold criminals do not seem fazed by unarmed guards.
+Bold criminals likely may not seem fazed by unarmed guards.

 However, the decision to select these services is complex and needs to be addressed under the special circumstances of each jewelry business.